sc-ventures/cloudbreak-documentation/docs/aws-data.md

 [Comment]: <> (Does the "/apps/hive/warehouse" directory structure get created automatically?
 Or do I have to create it?
 I tried setting this and hive.metastore.warehouse.dir was set as expected but no directories were created within my bucket.
 Is that expected?)

 4. Under **Path for Hive Warehouse Directory property (hive.metastore.warehouse.dir)**, Cloudbreak automatically suggests a location within the bucket.
 For example, if the bucket that you specified is `my-test-bucket` then the suggested location will be `my-test-bucket/apps/hive/warehouse`.
 You may optionally update this path.

+    Cloudbreak automatically creates this directory structure in your bucket.

 [Comment]: <> (What is the difference between disabling by using the toggle button and choosing "Do not configure"?)